mit-pdos/RVirt/README.md

 - [x] Address lingering bugs in boot process

 ### Functionality
-Some features I'd like to have but not neccessary for correct virtualization of a single guest:
+Additional features not needed for the correct virtualization of a single guest:

-- [ ] multicore and inter-processor interrupts
 - [x] multiple guests
+- [x] passthrough of virtio block and network devices
-- [ ] PCIe devices
+- [ ] paravirtualized network devices backed by HiFive Unleashed's NIC
+- [ ] multicore guests and inter-processor interrupts between them

-Other features not used by Linux are unlikely to be implemented:
+Other features not used by Linux / not supported by current platforms are unlikely to be implemented:

 - [ ] ASID support
 - [ ] Sv48 or Sv57 guest page tables (only Sv39 currently allowed)
+- [ ] SR-IOV PCIe devices
+- [ ] 32-bit guests